 - Timber: Timber utilizes ‘Woodman Power’ to amplify the shield level with equivalent damage inflicted on Plant opponents.

-- Little Branch: Little Branch employs ‘Branch Charge’ which augments the critical hit chance by 20% when used in combination with other Plant cards.
+- Little Branch: Little Branch employs ‘Branch Charge’ which augments hitting with a critical chance by 20% when used in combination with other Plant cards.

 - Imp: Imp boasts ‘Ivory Stab,’ enabling them to gain 1 energy for every successful critical strike their team lands.